Ilya Mikheyev: North America

 On 20 October 2020, Mikheyev signed a 2-year, $3.29 million contract with the Maple Leafs, avoiding his salary arbitration hearing which had been set for the following day.
 It was also reported that Mikheyev willingly reduced his salary after a request from Leafs general manager Dubas, to ensure the team would remain under the salary cap.
 During the 2020–21 season, Mikheyev played primarily on the team's third line in a checking forward situation.
 In the following playoffs against the Montreal Canadiens he was again held scoreless, increasing his total to 12 playoff games without a single point.
 It was reported he requested a trade following the season due to a lack of playing time and usage but was denied by Leafs management.
 In his final season with the Maple Leafs, he established career highs in goals (21) and points (32) in 53 games.
 He also appeared in all seven of the Maple Leafs' playoff games scoring two goals and four points.

 On 13 July 2022, Mikheyev left the Maple Leafs in free agency and signed a four-year, $19 million contract with the Vancouver Canucks.
 In his first pre-season game with the Canucks on 25 September during the 2022 training camp, Mikheyev tore his anterior cruciate ligament.
 He missed the rest of pre-season and made his debut during the Canucks fourth game of the year against the Columbus Blue Jackets on 18 October.
 After 43 games, the Canucks shut Mikheyev down in January 2023 and he underwent surgery to repair the injury.
 Mikheyev scored 13 goals and 28 points.
 Mikheyev missed the remainder of the 2022–23 season.

 During the 2023–24 season, Mikheyev scored 11 goals and 31 points in 78 regular season games.
-Shortly after the season's conclusion, on June 26, 2024, the Canucks traded Mikheyev, Sam Lafferty, and a 2027 second round pick to the Chicago Blackhawks in exchange for a fourth round pick in 2027.
+Shortly after the season's conclusion, on 26 June 2024, the Canucks traded Mikheyev, Sam Lafferty, and a 2027 second round pick to the Chicago Blackhawks in exchange for a fourth round pick in 2027.

+On 1 July 2026, Mikheyev signed as a free agent to a four-year, $15.4 million contract with the Tampa Bay Lightning.